-A wetland that is identified on the Springfield Wetlands Map that meets at least three of the following seven criteria:

-- 1. Size > 2 acres - 2.
+- A wetland that meets at least three of the following seven criteria: - 1.
+Size > 2 acres - 2.
 Associated with and contiguous to perennial streams or Great Ponds (i.e. > 10 ac.) - 3.
 Within or adjacent to Wildlife Action Plan highest ranked habitats[1] - 4.
 Contains ≥ 3 National Wetland Inventory cover classes or a high interspersion of 2 cover classes[2] - 5.
 Contains rare species or potential exemplary natural communities - 6.
 Occurs within known or documented Critical Habitat Area - 7.
 Occurs within 200 feet of a High Value wetland, specifically McDaniel's Marsh or Bog Brook - [1] Either highest ranked in the state or the biological region - [2] "high interspersion" is defined as a mosaic of several NWI cover types intermixed within the wetland